Lichen product

 Lichen products, also known as lichen substances, are organic compounds produced by a lichen.
 Specifically, they are secondary metabolites.
 Lichen products are represented in several different chemical classes, including terpenoids, orcinol derivatives, chromones, xanthones, depsides, and depsidones.
-Over 800 lichen products of known chemical structure have been reported in the scientific literature, and most of these compound are exclusively found in lichens.
+Over 1000 lichen products of known chemical structure have been reported in the scientific literature, and most of these compounds are exclusively found in lichens.
 Examples of lichen products include usnic acid (a dibenzofuran), atranorin (a depside), lichexanthone (a xanthone), salazinic acid (a depsidone), and isolichenan, an α-glucan.
 Many lichen products have biological activity, and research into these effects is ongoing.